rygelouv/Tanga/README.md

 ---

 ## **We are in production** 🎉🎉
-Here is our latested major additions to the project
+Here is our latest major additions:

 * feat: Add release build workflow and update dev build workflow by @rygelouv in https://github.com/rygelouv/Tanga/pull/119
 * Added support for Push notifications by @rygelouv in https://github.com/rygelouv/Tanga/pull/120